 Just like most of us, Anemones show off their beauty during the day and go to sleep at night.
 In the ideal situation, the Anemone is harvested the morning after they opened and closed for the first time.
 In most cases, this is obviously not feasible (just imagine a large greenhouse with thousands of Anemones).
 That’s why the Anemone is generally harvested once the sepals have started to separate from the centre and before they have fully opened.
 Another interesting fact is that Anemones grow and twist after they are harvested.

-Did you know that the Anemone is also known as the ‘wind flower’?
+Did you know that our Flower of the Month February is also known as the ‘wind flower’?
 The simplest explanation is that the word Anemone derives from the Greek word Anemoi, which in English means ‘winds’.

 Other explanations are related to old Greek myths.
 Like the one about the nymph Anemona, who lived with the goddess Flora.
 According to the saga, Zephyros – god of the wind – would have fallen in love with Anemona.
 Therefore, the jealous goddess turned Anemona into a flower.